ranfysvalle02/mdb-swing/README.md

 3. **Executes a "Shadow Trade"** (Paper Trade) to track performance.
 4. **Pings your phone** so you can decide if you want to mirror the trade with real money.

+## Executive Summary

+**The Sentinel** is a hybrid AI trading agent designed to mitigate the risks of fully autonomous trading while leveraging the speed of algorithmic analysis.
+It solves the "black box" problem by acting as a high-speed analyst rather than a reckless trader—automating the research, but leaving the final financial decision to a human.

+* **Goal:** Automate the 99% of trading that is boring (scanning, math, news reading) to focus on the 1% that matters (decision making).
+* **Mechanism:** It scans for technical dips in uptrending stocks, uses an LLM (GPT-4) to verify the move against real-time news sentiment, and executes a "paper trade" to track hypothetical performance.
+* **Stack:** Python, Docker, MongoDB (Storage), OpenAI (Sentiment Analysis), Alpaca (Market Data & Paper Execution).
+* **Outcome:** A push notification on your phone containing a pre-validated, high-probability trade setup with entry, stop-loss, and take-profit targets calculated for you.

+---

+## The Strategy: Explained Simply

+Think of **The Sentinel** like a professional house flipper looking for a deal in a nice neighborhood.
+It uses three specific checks before it calls you:

+### 1. The "Good Neighborhood" Check (Trend)

+* **Technical Term:** 50-Day Moving Average (SMA).
+* **The Analogy:** We only want to buy houses in neighborhoods where property values are generally going *up* over time.
+If the whole neighborhood is crashing (Price < SMA), we don't care how cheap the house is—we aren't interested.

+### 2. The "Ugly Paint" Check (Discount)

+* **Technical Term:** RSI (Relative Strength Index) < 35.
+* **The Analogy:** We found a great neighborhood, but we don't want to pay full price.
+We look for the one house that looks a little ugly right now—maybe the paint is peeling or the lawn is overgrown (Oversold).
+It’s a good asset temporarily looking bad.

+### 3. The "Foundation" Check (AI Analysis)

+* **Technical Term:** LLM Sentiment Analysis.
+* **The Analogy:** This is the most critical step.
+Before we buy that ugly house, we hire an inspector ( The AI) to check *why* it's cheap.
+* **Good Cheap:** The lawn is overgrown because the owner was lazy.
+(Market overreaction to minor news). **Result: BUY.**
+* **Bad Cheap:** The foundation is cracked and the house is sinking.
+(CEO fraud, bankruptcy, major lawsuit). **Result: WALK AWAY.**

+Only when a stock passes all three checks—it's in a good trend, it's currently cheap, and the news confirms the "foundation" is solid—does the bot ping your phone.

 ---

 ## The Architecture